 And that’s why we get the big 3 in Lent: praying, fasting, and almsgiving.
 Prayer, obviously, the communication side; fasting, where we let go of something in order to make room for something better; and alsmgiving, where we express gratitude for the limitless ways God has blessed us.

-If you’re stuck on how to prepare for Lent this year, I have some ideas on how to approach these three that I hope will make this a fruitful Lent!
+If you’re stuck on how to prepare for Lent this year, I wanted to share some ideas for how you can approach these three in a practical way and make this Lent a fruitful one.

-There are so many prayer regimens you can set up and dive into, but the key – and this is huge – is to make a prayer regimen that is realistic for your station in life.
-We have to remember that God would prefer us to pray one Hail Mary daily and fervently than a whole rosary muttered once every blue moon.
-Our Catholic faith gives us so many rich options for prayers, but I like to incorporate Scripture this time of year.
-For the past few years, I choose a book of the bible and read through it several different ways: quickly at the beginning, underlining passages and using those passages as daily reflections for the rest of Lent; or going through the book a chapter a day or week (if it’s a shorter book you could do several).
+There are many prayer regimens available, but the key – and this is huge – is to make a prayer regimen that is realistic for your station in life.
+For the past few years, I decided to incorporate Scripture, and it has proven incredibly doable and edifying.
+I choose a book of the bible and read through it a couple different ways: choosing a shorter book to read quickly the first week, underlining passages then using those passages as daily reflections for the rest of Lent; or going through a longer book a chapter a day.
 I’m always surprised by what the Lord shows me when I go through a book in it’s entirety.
-You could also practice Lectio Divina with the daily readings.
-Whatever it is, make it simple and do it consistently!
+Whatever prayer you decide to incorporate, make it simple and do it consistently!

 When it comes to fasting or finding something to give up, it’s important that you don’t just give something up and create a void.
-The point of taking something out of your life is as I’ve said to make room for something better.
-Lent is a time where we proactively and intentionally refocus our eyes on God.
+The whole point of taking something out of your life is to make room for something better.
+Lent is a time where we proactively and intentionally refocus on God, and before we decide what we give up, it is helpful to identify the areas that distract us from God.
 If we only discard earthly things without replacing them with Heavenly ones, it will be incredibly easy to give up the giving up.
 Don’t just say, “I’m giving up social media”, unless you also say, “so I can play with my kids” or “so I can say a decade of the rosary” or “so I can read and reflect on today’s Gospel.”
 Fasting for fasting’s sake doesn’t make us saints.

-We tend to think of money when we think of alms, but I challenge you to get creative with this one this year.
+We tend to think of money when we think of alms, but it is so much more than that.
 If money’s a little tight, you can still give alms in the form of time by volunteering in your parish, at a crisis pregnancy center, or by signing up for regular adoration.
 You can even fix meals for your parish priests, or adopt a seminarian by cooking or paying his gas bill for a month.
 Whatever you prayerfully decide, almsgiving should come from a heart of gratitude in recognition of the abundant ways God has blessed you and the ways you can pour out those blessings to others.